 The Victim Services Division will continue to provide assistance through our crisis hotline, as well as through e-mail, postal mail and fax.

-- To support the continued educational needs of victim services professionals, the TVAT Calendar was developed to provide information on training/events held in Texas.
+- To support the continued educational needs of victim services professionals, the Integrated Victim Services System (IVSS) provides information on training/events held in Texas.
 For more information, click here.

 Summary of Services We Provide